-If it's a really stubborn mat, it may be necessary to cut it into 'strips' with a pair of sharp hair scissors.
+If it's a really stubborn mat, it may be necessary to cut it into 'strips' with sharp hair scissors.

 Be very careful, don't cut too far into the matting, or the tips of the scissors may accidentally cut into your Cocker's skin!

-You can then gently brush each strip with a pin brush or a steel comb.
+Then, you can gently brush each strip with a pin brush or a steel comb.

 If cutting the mat into strips doesn't work, you may need to cut it out completely.

-Instead, slide the blade of a pair of scissors down the hair in the direction of growth, away from the body.
+Instead, slide the blade down the hair in the direction of growth, away from the body.

-Not only will this give the hair a more natural appearance when the mat has been removed, but it will also be safer for your Cocker.
+This will give the hair a more natural appearance when the mat has been removed and will be safer for your Cocker.